 What you claim determines how we work out your adjusted taxable income.

 We compare your income estimate with your actual income at the end of each financial year.
 This is to make sure you get the right amount of subsidy.

 After the end of the financial year we balance your payments to make sure we pay you the right amount.

 To help you find out what you need to do to balance your family assistance based on your circumstances.

-When you get Child Care Subsidy (CCS) you need to confirm your family’s income after the end of each financial year.
+When you get Child Care Subsidy (CCS) you must confirm your family’s income after the end of each financial year.
 There are time limits for how long you have to do this.